Mjtlittle/link-list/README.md

 # Link Collage
 A whole bunch of links related to cool computer science or science in general things

+## Rules on adding new links
+- follow the format: `[name](link) - description`
+- related to science and/or computer science
+- does not compete with an existing link
+- duplicate links are allowed if features not present in both are valuble

 ---------------------------

 ## Interactive Links *(web toys)*